(& How to Prevent Most of Them)

 The Trump Administration selectively checked signatures against voter registration files in heavily-Democratic localities like Broward County, Florida and Clark County, Nevada.

-24. Insufficient Number of Polling Places
+25. Insufficient Number of Polling Places

 Among many examples, former Georgia Secretary of State Brian Kemp closed nearly 200 polling places in areas likely to favor his opponent in running for Governor (Stacey Abrams).
 Texas promptly closed 750 polling places the day after the SCOTUS gutted the Voting Rights Act.
 Creating long waits to vote in minority-heavy districts is a timeless suppression tactic.

-25. Insufficient Voting Equipment
+26. Insufficient Voting Equipment

 Providing too few machines per capita to urban precincts is a common tactic for generating burdensome lines.
 See Brennan Center report.

-26. Blocking Free Voter Shuttles
+27. Blocking Free Voter Shuttles

 Michigan banned companies from offering free or discounted rides to voting locations and barred advocacy groups from paying for such rides.
 A federal appeals court upheld the law.
 In Georgia, State Police are accused of stopping vehicles shuttling Black voters to polls, and elderly Black voters were ordered off a voting bus shuttle.

-27. Voter Intimidation
+29. Voter Intimidation

+The 2021 Georgia voting law established a hotline to report “illegal election activities” for investigation to the State Attorney General, an elected partisan.
+As research has found low instances of election fraud, this hotline could be a tool of intimidation.
 There is a long, long history of Republican operatives attempting to intimidate voters in minority-heavy areas.
 Donald Trump’s incitements to join an “army” of poll watchers in 2020 sparked fear of trouble, since a legal agreement to halt intimidation tactics by the Republican Party expired in 2018.
 Thankfully, officials prepared well and 2020 problems were modest.

 Governments have engaged in intimidation, too.
 Before being struck down in court, a New Hampshire law threatened penalties to people who came to vote without proof of address.
 Learn more.

-28. Intimidating Poll Workers
+30. Intimidating Poll Workers & Election Officials

+The 2021 Georgia voting law grants the State Election Board power to suspend local officials for “malfeasance” of their duties.
+State and local officials have been at odds in democratic Fulton County, where local officials received harassment and threats, stemming from Republican attacks.
 The Trump Administration lost a lawsuit to force Clark County, NV, which includes Las Vegas, to make names of ballot workers public.
 Donald Trump’s false claims incited death threats against poll workers in Georgia and many other states.

-29. Making Citizens Doubt Whether Our Votes Will Count
+33. Making Citizens Doubt Whether Our Votes Will Count

 Countless false accusations of fraud left many voters without confidence their votes would count in 2020.
 In Arkansas, absentee ballots are disqualified for minor mistakes (e.g., discrepancies with address formats, signatures, birth dates) without alerting voters.
 In 2016, Arkansas rejected one in twenty absentee ballots, (the national average is one in 100).

-30. Impeding Students from Voting
+34. Impeding Students from Voting

 Intimidation, excessive ID requirements, and confusion surrounding the voting process all disenfranchise college students.
 Many states reject student ID for voting.
 Texas rejects photo ID from state-run universities for voting, but accepts gun licenses.
 A 2021 New Hampshire bill would disenfranchise any student living in a dorm.
 See more examples of laws targeting student voters.

-31. Impeding GOTV Drives
+35. Impeding GOTV Drives

 In 2010 Texas Attorney General Greg Abbot (now Governor) abused his power to sabotage Houston Votes, a non-profit voter registration group.
 Until blocked in court, South Carolina required social security numbers on voter registration forms, crippling get-out-the-vote efforts by groups wary of violating privacy laws.
 In some cases, advocacy groups have invited backlash by repeatedly mailing pre-completed forms to unregistered voters.

-32. Banning Ballot Collection
+36. Banning Ballot Collection

 Montana and Arizona criminalized ballot collection prior to the 2020 elections.
 Both states have large populations living on Native American reservations where many citizens rely on ballot collection help because voting in-person voting or at a ballot drop-box can require a personal vehicle and hours of drive time.
 Courts struck down the MT and AZ laws, but attempts are ongoing in multiple states.